VectorWolf/MusicTheoryForProgrammers/README.md

 To estimate how consonant or dissonnant a chord will sound it can be useful to "rank" the intervals in dissonance.
 That'll make it possible to asess the overall niceness of any chord we construct.
 (It is said that the inverse of a note is functionally equivalent, but this also inverts the interval.
 To make things easier and way more practical the inverse of an interval will always have the same dissonance.
 This makes the inversions of a chord theoratically just as nice as the base chord.)

+This method isn't really scientific and based an my personal perception but for composing, understanding and using unusual chords it can be immensely practical.

 |Step     |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  |  10 |  11 |  12 |
 |---------|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |Trad.
 Name|Perfect Unison|Minor second|Major second|Minor third|Major third|Perfect fourth|Tritone|Perfect Fifth|Minor Sixth|Major sixth|Minor Seventh|Major Seventh|Perfect Octave|